Merriam-Webster

-Merriam-Webster, Inc., is an American company that publishes reference books and is especially known for its dictionaries.
+Merriam-Webster, Incorporated is an American company that publishes reference books and is mostly known for its dictionaries.
 It is the oldest dictionary publisher in the United States.

 In 1831, George and Charles Merriam founded the company as G & C Merriam Co. in Springfield, Massachusetts.
 In 1843, after Noah Webster died, the company bought the rights to An American Dictionary of the English Language from Webster's estate.
 All Merriam-Webster dictionaries trace their lineage to this source.

 In 1964, Encyclopædia Britannica, Inc., acquired Merriam-Webster, Inc., as a subsidiary.
-The company adopted its current name in 1982.
+The company adopted its current name, Merriam-Webster, Incorporated, in 1982.

 History

-Noah Webster
+19th century

 In 1806, Webster published his first dictionary, A Compendious Dictionary of the English Language.
-In 1807 Webster started two decades of intensive work to expand his publication into a fully comprehensive dictionary, An American Dictionary of the English Language.
-To help him trace the etymology of words, Webster learned 26 languages.
-Webster hoped to standardize American speech, since Americans in different parts of the country used somewhat different vocabularies and spelled, pronounced, and used words differently.
+The following year, in 1807, Webster began two consecutive decades of intensive work to expand his publication into a fully comprehensive dictionary, An American Dictionary of the English Language.
+To help trace the etymology of words, Webster learned 26 languages.
+Webster hoped to standardize American speech, since Americans in different parts of the United States used somewhat different vocabularies and spelled, pronounced, and used words differently.

-Webster completed his dictionary during his year abroad in 1825 in Paris, and at the University of Cambridge.
-His 1820s book contained 70,000 words, of which about 12,000 had never appeared in a dictionary before.
-As a spelling reformer, Webster believed that English spelling rules were unnecessarily complex, so his dictionary introduced American English spellings, replacing colour with color, waggon with wagon, and centre with center.
+In 1825, while spending a year abroad at the University of Cambridge and then in Paris, Webster completed this dictionary, which featured 70,000 words, about 12,000 of which had never before appeared in a dictionary.
+A spelling reformer, Webster believed that English spelling rules were unnecessarily complex and used the dictionary to introduce American English spellings, replacing colour with color, waggon with wagon, and centre with center.
 He also added American words, including skunk and squash, that did not appear in British dictionaries.
-At the age of 70 in 1828, Webster published his dictionary; it sold poorly, with only 2,500 copies, and put him in debt.
-However, in 1840, he published the second edition in two volumes with much greater success.
+Three years later, at age of 70 in 1828, Webster published the dictionary.
+But the dictionary proved a commercial disappointment, selling only 2,500 copies and leaving him in debt.
+In 1840, however, he released a second edition, which was published in two volumes and proved a vastly greater commercial success.

-Merriam as publisher

-In 1843, after Webster's death, George Merriam and Charles Merriam secured publishing and revision rights to the 1840 edition of the dictionary.
-They published a revision in 1847, which did not change any of the main text but merely added new sections, and a second update with illustrations in 1859.
-In 1864, Merriam published a greatly expanded edition, which was the first version to change Webster's text, largely overhauling his work yet retaining many of his definitions and the title "An American Dictionary.
-This began a series of revisions that were described as being "unabridged" in content.
-In 1884 it contained 118,000 words, "3000 more than any other English dictionary".
+In 1843, following Webster's death, George Merriam and Charles Merriam secured publishing and revision rights to Webster's 1840 dictionary.
+Four years later, in 1847, they published a revised version of it, which did not change any of the main text but added new sections.
+In 1859, they published a second update with illustrations.
+In 1864, Merriam published a greatly expanded edition, which was the first version to change Webster's text, largely overhauling his work yet retaining many of his definitions and the title, An American Dictionary.
+In 1884, the edition contained 118,000 words, "3000 more than any other English dictionary".